Corrigan Minehan Heart Center

 Explore This Treatment Program

-The Hypertrophic Cardiomyopathy Program at the Massachusetts General Hospital Corrigan Minehan Heart Center offers patients a thorough, multidisciplinary evaluation by experts in cardiomyopathy, echocardiography, radiology, cardiac genetics, arrhythmia, and if needed, interventional cardiology and cardiac surgery.
-These clinicians work together to provide a comprehensive diagnosis and treatment of hypertrophic cardiomyopathy, a heart disease characterized by abnormal thickening of the heart muscle of the left ventricle, the chamber of the heart that pumps blood to the body.
+The Hypertrophic Cardiomyopathy Program at the Massachusetts General Hospital Corrigan Minehan Heart Center offers patients multidisciplinary evaluation by experts in cardiomyopathy, cardiac imaging, cardiac genetics, arrhythmias, exercise cardiology, interventional cardiology and cardiac surgery.
+These clinicians work together to provide comprehensive diagnosis and treatment of hypertrophic cardiomyopathy (HCM), a heart disease characterized by abnormal thickening of the heart muscle of the left ventricle, the heart chamber that pumps blood to the body.

-The Mass General Hospital cardiac ultrasound and radiology departments use state-of-the-art equipment for their diagnostic studies, which are interpreted by experts in the evaluation of hypertrophic cardiomyopathy.
+The Mass General Hospital Cardiac Ultrasound and Radiology departments use state-of-the-art equipment for their diagnostic studies, which are interpreted by Danita Sanborn, MD, Brian Ghoshhajra, MD, and other experts in the evaluation of HCM.

 A Comprehensive Treatment Plan

-The treatment for hypertrophic cardiomyopathy depends on the severity of symptoms and the results of testing.
-Although there is currently no cure for hypertrophic cardiomyopathy, physicians at the Corrigan Minehan Heart Center offer a number of medications and procedures to favorably affect symptoms and the course of the disease:
+Our approach to patient care is tailored to each patient, since the treatment for hypertrophic cardiomyopathy depends on the severity of symptoms and the results of testing.
+There is a varied spectrum of symptoms, ranging from none to those which impair quality of life, and the presence and severity of symptoms may change over time.
+Physicians at the Corrigan Minehan Heart Center offer a number of medications and procedures to favorably affect symptoms and the course of the disease:

 - For some patients who have hypertrophic cardiomyopathy, but do not have cardiac symptoms, no treatment is necessary

-- For patients with hypertrophic obstructive cardiomyopathy who have symptoms that cannot be controlled with medical therapy, we offer alcohol septal ablation or septal myectomy
+For patients with obstructive HCM who have symptoms that cannot be controlled with medical therapy, we have extensive experience and expertise in alcohol septal ablation and surgical septal myectomy.

 Alcohol septal ablation is designed to remove a small amount of thickened heart muscle that blocks the flow of blood out of the heart.
-Dr. Fifer and colleague Igor Palacios, MD, inject alcohol through a catheter they thread up the femoral artery through the aorta into the tiny branch of the coronary arteries that feeds the critically located segment of heart muscle.
+Dr. Fifer and colleague Rahul Sakhuja, MD, inject alcohol through a catheter they thread up the radial or femoral artery through the aorta into the tiny branch of the coronary arteries that feeds the critically located segment of heart muscle.

 Hypertrophic cardiomyopathy is, in many cases, an inherited genetic disease.
-Children, siblings, and parents of patients with hypertrophic cardiomyopathy may undergo screening with ECGs and echocardiograms to determine whether they also have hypertrophic cardiomyopathy.
-Genetic screening with a blood test is also available.
-The Hypertrophic Cardiomyopathy Program offers expertise in cardiac genetics for counseling families of patients with this condition.
+Children, siblings and parents of patients with hypertrophic cardiomyopathy may undergo screening with ECGs and echocardiograms to determine whether they also have hypertrophic cardiomyopathy.
+Genetic testing with a saliva test is also available.
+The Hypertrophic Cardiomyopathy Program offers certified genetic counselors and physicians with expertise in cardiac genetics for counseling families of patients with this condition.

 Hypertrophic cardiomyopathy experts collaborate to make treatment recommendations based on leading clinical cardiovascular research.
-Our patients have the opportunity to participate in clinical trials, including potential new treatments for hypertrophic cardiomyopathy.
+Our patients have the opportunity to participate in clinical trials, including those for several promising new treatments for hypertrophic cardiomyopathy.
 These research efforts influence the medical community, and our physicians often publish their results in distinguished academic journals.

 Meet Our Team

-Program co-directors Michael A. Fifer, MD, a cardiologist with extensive experience in the evaluation and management of hypertrophic cardiomyopathy and Gus J. Vlahakes, MD, a surgeon widely recognized for his contributions to the field of cardiac surgery, lead a multidisciplinary team of clinical specialists to treat their patients.
-Physicians at the Hypertrophic Cardiomyopathy Program have treated over 400 patients with hypertrophic cardiomyopathy.
+Program co-directors Michael A. Fifer, MD, a cardiologist with extensive experience in the evaluation and management of HCM, and Thoraf M. Sundt, MD, a surgeon with extensive experience in performing septal myectomy and related procedures, lead a multidisciplinary team of clinical specialists to manage the care of HCM patients.
+Our physicians in the Hypertrophic Cardiomyopathy Program have treated over 1,600 patients with HCM.

 - Co-director, Hypertrophic Cardiomyopathy Program